ABOUT USIpswich & South Suffolk School Games

 Administrator - ISSSG

 My name is Claire Lewis and I work as the Administrator for the Ipswich and South Suffolk School Games.
 This is a part-time role, based at Westbourne Academy.
-I also work as the Administrator for the Suffolk Youth Tennis Fund (an LTA initiative).

 Originally from Somerset, I spent an exciting decade after University working for the Diplomatic Service in London and overseas.
 Life took a change of direction when I moved to Suffolk and became a mum!
 I have been settled here for 15 years now, working in various part-time and voluntary roles in the youth and education sectors.